0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 most other portfolios.
 I had hoped that holding uncorrelated assets would smooth out my performance, but with a partially constructed Growth portfolio that hasn't been the case.

-This year my investment allocation has not worked in my favour, but my gut instinct is to continue to follow my own process and not to invest in ETFs for a low-cost "average return".
-They're really a momentum play and could suffer hugely when things turn.
-I still expect the average return to be poor.
+This year my investment allocation has not worked in my favour.
+My gut instinct is to continue to follow my own process and not run with the ETF herd.
+I consider ETFs as a momentum play, fine when the general direction is positive, but could get messy on a pull-back as everyone rushes for the exit.
+Momentum begets momentum.